 To build and run this sample

-On the File menu, click Open to display the Data Link Properties dialog boxr.
+Click Open from the File menu.
+The Data Link Properties dialog box will appear.
 On the Provider tab, select Microsoft OLE DB Provider for SQL Server (or Microsoft Jet 4.0 OLE DB Provider).
 On the Connection tab, select the Northwind database.

 The table information will appear in the dialog box.
 The dialog box title will change to the database name.